seujorgenochurras/image-to-ascii/README.md

   - withColor
     - This is the color algorithm, yes you read it right, we have colors.<br>
-      More specifically ANSI colors, if you have no idea what ANSI is, it is basically a standart on most of terminals that allows you to make some pretty awesome stuff, like playing videos with characters on your terminal or even colorize them.<br>
+      More specifically ANSI colors, if you have no idea what ANSI is, it is basically a standard on most of terminals that allows you to make some pretty awesome stuff, like playing videos with characters on your terminal or even colorize them.<br>
       for now there are only 2 colored algorithms, the normal ANSI and the ANSI with tones